duesee/imap-next/README.md

     click imap-client href "https://github.com/soywod/imap-client"
 ```

-`imap-next` is a thin abstraction over IMAP's distinct "protocol flows".
+`imap-next` is a thin sans I/O abstraction over IMAP's distinct protocol flows.
 These are literal handling, AUTHENTICATE, and IDLE.

-The way these flows were defined in IMAP couples networking, parsing, and business logic.
+The way these protocol flows were defined in IMAP couples networking, parsing, and business logic.
-`imap-next` untangles these flows, providing a minimal interface allowing sending and receiving coherent messages.
+`imap-next` untangles them, providing a minimal interface allowing sending and receiving coherent messages.
 It's a thin layer paving the ground for higher-level client or server implementations.
+And it's sans I/O enabling the integration in any existing I/O runtime.

 ## Lower-level Libraries